minimalparts/nonce2vec/README.md

 - H & B: 0.7496

 Conclusion:
+- we cannot replicate the MEN correlation by training a background model with the same hyperparameters as H & B on gensim 3.4 (they used 0.13)
+- a drop in background model quality (measured by MEN correlation) seems to lead to a significant drop in performance of N2V, especially on the definitional dataset
+- with our background model, we see a marginal difference between N2V and an additive model with a stopwords list (see 'self' mode in XP section below)
+- the improvements observed (by N2V over SUM) seem to be due to N2V summing over a *set* of context words in the initialization phase.

 ### Filtering and summing
 In the first round of experiment we start from the following considerations: